josephernest/SamplerBox/README.md

 # Install

 SamplerBox works with the RaspberryPi's built-in soundcard, but it is recommended to use a USB DAC (PCM2704 USB DAC for less than 10€ on eBay is fine) for better sound quality.

+You can use a ready-to-use ISO image from the [Releases](https://github.com/josephernest/SamplerBox/releases) page or do a manual install:

 0. Start with a standard RaspiOS intsall.
 The following steps have been tested with [2021-05-07-raspios-buster-armhf-lite.zip](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip).